youngcet/payfast/README.md

 ### `onsiteActivationScriptUrl`:
   The html file URL used for onsite payment activation.

+  Below are GitHub links that you can use if you prefer not to host the file yourself or need them for development purposes:

+- https://youngcet.github.io/sandbox_payfast_onsite_payments/ > use to point to the sandbox
+- https://youngcet.github.io/payfast_onsite_payments/ > use to point to the live server

 ### `onPaymentCompleted`:
   A callback function to handle payment completion.